Our Governors

 Roles & responsibilities:

 Mike is one of the three Foundation Governors of the Federation and is a member of Holy Trinity Church, Stanton In Peak.
-He worked in education for many years, initially as a Secondary School teacher, teaching Science and Psychology before moving into the Further Education and Higher Education sector in management roles though retaining some teaching mainly on Teacher Education programmes.
-In more recent years Mike changed direction and developed a career in the Construction Industry.
-As one of the Foundation Governors, Mike’s role is to ensure that the Christian ethos underpins all aspects of School life.
-A keen walker, Mike also enjoys skiing, church bellringing and motorcycling.
+He worked in education for many years, initially as a Secondary School teacher, teaching Science and Psychology, before moving into the Further Education and Higher Education sectors in management roles, though retaining some teaching mainly on Teacher Education programmes.
+In more recent years, Mike changed direction and developed a career in the Construction Industry.
+As one of the Foundation Governors, Mike’s role is to ensure that the Christian ethos underpins all aspects of school life.
+A keen walker, Mike also enjoys skiing, church bell-ringing and motorcycling.

 Amanda Ibrahim